ramesh130/CarND-Vehicle-Detection/project_writeup.md

 I do a spatial binning after resizing the image to 32x32.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+The code for this step is contained in the the files `train.py`.

-I trained a linear SVM (cell 14) using the spatial binning, color histogram and HOG features.
-The extracted features were normalized before feeding them to the Linear SVM.
+I trained a linear SVC in method `train()` using the spatial binning, color histogram and HOG features.
+The extracted features were normalized before feeding them to the Linear SVC.
 Before training, I split the data into the train and test set.
-The test set is used to compute the accuracy of the Linear SVM.
+The test set is used to compute the accuracy of the Linear SVC.
 The trained model is saved as a pickle file to be used for prediction in later steps.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Sliding window is implemented in Cell 16.
+The code for this step is contained in the the files `sliding_window.py`.
 After comparing the size of vehicles with respect to the camera and prediction accuracy, I decided to use the scales of 1 and 2 (window sizes 64 and 128) for optimum detection.
+Moreover a `Region of Interest` is used to reduce the area that is searched.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Cell 25 implements the processing of image using the pipeline and the outcome.
+The code for this step is contained in the the files `detect.py`.
 Ultimately I searched on two scales - 1 and 2, using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---